What Is the CASL?

 In 2010, the Canadian Government proposed the CASL (Canadian Anti-Spam Legislation), and as of July 1, 2017, it has been implemented fully.

 CASL is Canada’s solution to what users can consider ‘spam advertising’.
 Spam can be defined as the influx of unsolicited promotional messages that fill users’ electronic message boxes, such as email, text messages and other forms of electronic mail, with the purpose of selling or promoting a product or service.
 With the new legislation in place, Canada is now sheltering Canadians, in an attempt to reduce such unsolicited promotional messages.
-It is concerned with the sending of “commercial electronic messages” that may be accessed by a computer in Canada.
+It is a law that restricts the sending of electronic messages to computers in Canada.
 If a business uses electronic marketing of any kind, it is important to understand this new legislation, as failure to abide can have serious legal consequences.

 I have consent, now what?